 Unfortunately for many people, it seems not as much thought goes into estimating how much a life insurance policy may cost.
 Can you guess how much a policy might cost?

-LIMRA’s 2017 Insurance Barometer study shed a little light on just how off these guesses can be: When those surveyed were asked how much they thought a healthy 30-year-old would pay for a $250,000 policy, their median guess was $500 – more than 3 times the actual cost!*
+LIMRA’s 2021 Insurance Barometer study shed a little light on just how off these guesses can be: When Millennials surveyed were asked how much they thought a healthy 30-year-old would pay for a term insurance policy, their median guess was $1,000 – more than 6 times the actual cost!¹

 That stat is pretty revealing: odds are that the number you have in mind is a lot higher than what you might actually end up paying for your policy.
 As a result, it may feel like you’re saving money right now by not having life insurance.
 But in the case of a sudden illness, the passing of a breadwinner, or an unexpected loss of income, not having (what is potentially affordable) protection for your loved ones feels as silly as writing down a guess of 1,000,000 jellybeans next to the mathematician’s answer of 1,086.